glic3rinu/passlib/docs/password_hash_api.rst

         A small number of the hashes supported by Passlib lack a reliable method of identification (e.g. :class:`~passlib.hash.lmhash`
-        and :class:`~passlib.hash.nthash` both consist of 32 hexidecimal characters, with no distinguishing features).
+        and :class:`~passlib.hash.nthash` both consist of 32 hexadecimal characters, with no distinguishing features).
 For such hashes, this method may return false positives.